Configuration

 gflowd up --gpu-allocation-strategy ...) - Env var (

-GFLOW_DAEMON_GPU_ALLOCATION_STRATEGY=...) - Config file (
+GFLOW_DAEMON__GPU_ALLOCATION_STRATEGY=...) - Config file (

 daemon.gpu_allocation_strategy = "...") - Default: